 The Evangelical Press Association Today

 Today, the Evangelical Press Association (EPA) continues its work as a professional trade organization representing the evangelical periodical publishing industry.
 It embraces more than 300 members: periodicals, organizations, and individual members.
-Its publications have a combined circulation of more than 15 million readers.”
+Its publications have a combined readership of more than 20 million readers.

 EPA continues to provide a variety of services to its members, including: